lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

 ## Contributing

-If their is a provider that you need for your deployment, please consider contributing!
+If there is a provider that you need for your deployment, please consider contributing!